wp-plugins/easy-testimonials/readme.txt

 = Ack!
 This Testimonials Plugin is too easy to use!
 Will you make it more complicated? =

 Never!
 Easy is in our name!
-If by complicated you mean new and easy to use features, there are definiltey some on the horizon!
+If by complicated you mean new and easy to use features, there are definitely some on the horizon!

 == Screenshots ==